 Over time, things become complicated.
 Our ability to express ourselves is not restricted to only words and media.
 Our actions and the right to protest are also forms of expression.

-· Virginia Board of Pharmacy v.
-Virginia Consumer Council, 425 U.S. 748 (1976): The state may not prevent or restrict businesses and professionals from advertising their product or service.
+- Virginia Board of Pharmacy v.
+Virginia Consumer Council, 425 U.S. 748 (1976): The state may not prevent or restrict businesses and professionals from advertising their products or service.

 What is not free speech?

-· Hazelwood School District v.
-Kuhlmeier, 484 U.S. 260 (1988): The first amendment does not prevent a school from censoring student journalists.
+- Hazelwood School District v.
+Kuhlmeier, 484 U.S. 260 (1988): The 1st Amendment does not prevent a school from censoring student journalists.
 The school has the right to prevent the publication of articles in a school newspaper.

 All the cases listed above are examples of challenges to our interpretation of what is free speech and what is not.

 In modern times, new issues have arisen.
 To some degree, social norms have changed.
-What was once deemed acceptable speech, no longer is.
-Similarly, many taboos of the past, like sexual innuendo, is now perfectly acceptable.
+What was once deemed acceptable speech no longer is.

 Technology has also changed how we receive information.
-For example, the issue around the distribution of obscene material can longer be argued.
+For example, the issue of the distribution of obscene material can longer be argued.
 The internet has made it impossible to regulate pornography.

 So what are the most pressing modern questions pertaining to free speech?